The Review of English Studies

 The Review of English Studies is a peer-reviewed academic journal covering English literature and language from the earliest period to the present and published by Oxford University Press.
 RES is a "leading scholarly journal of English literature and the English language" whose critical "[e]mphasis is on historical scholarship rather than interpretative criticism, though fresh readings of authors and texts are also offered in light of newly discovered sources or new interpretation of known material."
-Its current editors are Colin Burrow (University of Oxford), Juliette Atkinson (University College London), Philip Connell (University of Cambridge), Fiona Green (University of Cambridge) and Daniel Wakelin (University of Oxford).